UntouchedWagons/K3S-Cluster-Setup/intel/README.md

     helm upgrade --install device-plugin-operator intel/intel-device-plugins-operator
     helm upgrade --install gpu-device-plugin intel/intel-device-plugins-gpu --values intel/values.yaml

-The values.yaml file is quite sparse, having only one key-pair: `sharedDevNum: 2`.
-Setting the value to something greater than 1 allows N pods to use the same GPU on a node.
+The values.yaml file is quite sparse, having only two key-pairs: `sharedDevNum: 4` and `nodeFeatureRule: true`.
+Setting sharedDevNum something greater than 1 allows N pods to use the same GPU on a node. `nodeFeatureRule: true` adds Node Feature Discovery rules for detecting various Intel GPUs

 And that's it!
 You are now ready to use your Intel GPU in a pod.